MFA in Creative Writing

 When your advisor gets your packet, he or she puts on a pot of coffee and gets down to work.
 Your advisor will suggest places to trim down your story, highlight a particularly excellent passage where you revealed a character in a whole new light, gently challenge your arguments about the novel you just read, and propose strategies to develop your work in ways you hadn’t imagined.

 When you receive your advisor’s response, you get a lengthy, single-spaced letter, notes in your margins, and lots of new questions that you’ll carry around with you for weeks while you complete work on your next packet.
 Your advisor is more than a teacher who dispenses one-size-fits-all writing advice; he or she is invested in helping you realize your individual creative vision.

-One of the most unique and rewarding components of Goddard’s MFA Creative Writing program is the teaching practicum.
-Whether or not you decide to pursue a career as a teacher after Goddard, the practicum gives you the tools you need to use writing as a way to connect with your community.
+Teaching Practicum: Whether or not you decide to pursue a career as a teacher after Goddard, the practicum gives you the tools you need to use writing as a way to connect with your community.
 Goddard students have conducted their practica in grade schools, retirement communities, and colleges.
 They’ve designed courses in memoir writing, graphic novels, revising screenplays, and short stories.
 Since the MFA is a terminal degree (the highest degree you can attain in the field) you’re qualified to teach in any number of universities, colleges, and schools once you’ve graduated.